calliope-project/calliope/docs/examples/urban_scale/index.md

 --8<-- "src/calliope/example_models/urban_scale/model_config/techs.yaml:pv"
 ```

-### Interlude: inheriting from technology groups
+### Interlude: inheriting from templates

 You will notice that the above technologies _inherit_ `interest_rate_setter`.
 Inheritance allows us to avoid excessive repetition in our model definition.
 In this case, `interest_rate_setter` defines an interest rate that will be used to annualise any investment costs the technology defines.

-Technologies can inherit from anything defined in `tech_groups`, while nodes can inherit from anything in `node_groups`.
+Technologies / nodes can inherit from anything defined in `templates`.
-items in `[tech/node]_groups` can also inherit from each other, so you can create inheritance chains.
+items in `templates` can also inherit from each other, so you can create inheritance chains.

 `interest_rate_setter` looks like this: